 The BLtrimmer treats fit results from an optimal ensemble of baseline combinations statistically

-This section introduces the BLtrimmer function in MeltR, demonstrates it’s usage and results (Figure 2D-E), and describes its internal function.
-The next section examine the accuracy of the BLtrimmer fitting modeled, published, and unpublished data.
+This section introduces the BLtrimmer function in MeltR, demonstrates its usage and results (Figure 2D-E), and describes its internal function.
+The next section examines the accuracy of the BLtrimmer fitting modeled, published, and unpublished data.

 The BLtrimmer has only one required argument, a MeltR fit object produced by meltR.A (Figure 2D.1).
 This MeltR fit object is used to estimate the temperatures where the sample is 90% and 10% helical (Figure 3A) in order to identify the core of the melting curve, which is not trimmed (Figure 3B).
 The other arguments shown in Figure 2D are adjustable but set to the recommended value by default.
 The first optional argument is the number of ranges to generate per sample (Figure 2D.2).
-The second optionally adjustable argument is the temperature step between baselines (Figure 2D.3).
-Thus, by default, the BLtrimmer will produce 5 symmetrical baselines per sample, at lengths of 5, 10, 15, 20, and 25 °C (Figure 3C).
-The third optionally adjustable argument is the number of baseline combinations to test (Figure 2D.4).
+The second optional argument that is adjustable is the temperature step between baselines (Figure 2D.3).
+By default the BLtrimmer will produce 5 symmetrical baselines per sample, at lengths of 5, 10, 15, 20, and 25 °C (Figure 3C).
+The third optional argument that is adjustable is the number of baseline combinations to test (Figure 2D.4).
 The BLtrimmer exhaustively permutes each baseline range with every other baseline range from every other sample.
 By default, this will produce 5N combinations, where N is the number of samples in the data set.
 Testing all combinations would require a lot of computational power and is not necessary.
-One thousand randomly selected baseline combinations are enough to explore the error space, and take 1-3 minutes to test on a laptop computer (Figure 3D).
+One thousand randomly selected baseline combinations are enough to explore the error space and takes 1-3 minutes to test on a laptop computer (Figure 3D).

 The last important argument is the error distance threshold, which by default selects the 25% of baseline combinations that produce the most internally consistent folding energies (Figure 2D.4).
-The error distance is a statistic that equally combines agreement between the ΔH° produced by different samples by method 1, and agreement between the ΔH° produced by method 1 and 2.
+The error distance is a statistic that equally combines agreement between the ΔH° produced by different samples using method 1, and agreement between the ΔH° produced by method 1 and 2.
 Data from each baseline combination are first fit with method 1 and 2, and the normalized standard deviation of method 1 ΔH° values and the normalized difference between method 1 and 2 ΔH° values are calculated (Figure 3E).
 These values are then ranked and quantilized, placing each value on a relative scale from 0 to 1, where 0 is the most accurate and 1 is the least accurate (Figure 3F).
-The error distance is then calculated as the Pythagorean distance between a point on the plot and the origin, thus, equally accounting for agreement for method 1, and by agreement of ΔH° produced by method 1 and 2.
-Then the BLtrimmer selects the 25% of baseline combinations that produce the smallest error distance (Figure 3G).
-The error distance threshold can be decreased to be more selective, or increased to 100% to generate an exhaustive description of the dependence effects of folding energies on baseline trimming.
+The error distance is then calculated as the Pythagorean distance between a point on the plot and the origin, thus, equally accounting for agreement for method 1 and ΔH° produced by methods 1 and 2.
+Then, the BLtrimmer selects the 25% of baseline combinations that produce the smallest error distance (Figure 3G).
+The error distance threshold can be decreased to be more selective or increased to 100% to generate an exhaustive description of the dependence effects of folding energies on baseline trimming.
 Lastly, the BLtrimmer passes the ensemble of internally consistent baseline combinations back to meltR.A for fitting.
-The results are a averaged and 95% confidence intervals are determined (Figure 3H).
+The results are averaged and 95% confidence intervals are determined (Figure 3H).